stickmonster/Near-Earth-Objects-Udacity/README.md

 # Explore Close Approaches of Near-Earth Objects

+The below is the ReadMe provided by Udacity for this project.
+It is a little verbose.
+In short, the program extracts information from NASA data in comma-seperated-value files and in json files.
+The information is streamlined by a modelling process which uses several helper functions and models.py in order to make sure the data is in a form which is readable for the later querying process.
+It is then stored in database.py.
+When a query is made (either via tests or the command line) this originates in main, and then passes through the filters.
+The results are then written back into csv and json files.

+Please see below for more details...

 In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

 When you're finished, it'll look like this: